100-m/nx.digital/doc/userguide.md

 * Press Play/Run icon

 Congratulations!
-You just declared your first report. ✅
+You just run your first report. ✅

 ### Step 6 – Follow your report process and download your first factsheet